pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"consider-iterating-dictionary"+OR+"C0201")

 ### [C0202](#C0202) (bad-classmethod-argument)<a name="C0202"></a>
-Class method %s should have %s as first argument
+Class method %s should have %s as first argument.

 Used when a class method has a first argument named differently than the value specified in valid-classmethod-first-arg option (default to "cls"), recommended to easily differentiate them from regular instance methods.

 **:x: Incorrect code**